kwarnkham/crypto-trade/README.md

 1. After confirming the depoist, the system will do check up with the network to confirm if the user really sent the specific amount USDT
 2. The check up will happen every minute
 3. The check up will be performed up to 5 times
-4. After trying 5 times and cannot confirm, the deposit will be come exipred
+4. After trying 5 times and cannot confirm, the deposit will become canceled
-5. Only after the deposit is 'canceled', 'completed' or 'expired', the user can request a new deposit
-6. You can only confirm a pending deposit
+5. You can only confirm a pending withdraw
-7. When the depoist is confirmed you can give me a callback url to notify you the updated deposit
+6. When the withdraw is confirmed you can give me a callback url to notify you the updated withdraw

 > Deposit Status

 ```
-enum DepositStatus: int
+enum WithdrawStatus: int
 {
     case PENDING = 1;
     case CONFIRMED = 2;
     case COMPLETED = 3;
     case CANCELED = 4;
-    case EXPIRED = 5;
 }
 ```